Foreck1/LootTweaker-Docs/docs/tutorials/crash-course-basics.rst

     fooBar.removeEntry("baz");
     fooBar.removeEntry("qux");

 Much easier to read isn't it?
-Note that they store the value returned by the call on the right side of the =.
-They do not execute that code when referenced.
+Note that they store the value returned by the call on the right side of the =, they do not execute that code when referenced.
+More information about `local variables <http://crafttweaker.readthedocs.io/en/latest/#Vanilla/Variable_Types/Variable_Types/>`_.

 Explanation of an Example Snippet
 ---------------------------------